joagre/ratatoskr/ideas/r.md

 }
 ```

-This is an example of a map:
+This is an example of a map function:

 ```
 fn main() {